owlks4/degrees-of-separation-web/README.md

-A relationship web program that uses Dijkstra's algorithm to visually depict the degrees of separation.
+A relationship web program that uses Dijkstra's algorithm to visually depict the degrees of separation between any two people in the web.

-(It's good form to have the person with the most connections at the centre, because all subsequent connections will then flow more naturally around them)
+(It's good form to have the person with the most connections at the centre, because all subsequent connections will then flow more naturally around them.
+Also, because the web shows the shortest paths to everybody else when using the *central* person as an origin, sometimes the shortest path between two *other* people will take a route not depicted by the current web.
+So if you see your currently highlighted connection line disappear and reappear on the other side of the web, this is why.)